Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Introduction

-\emph{4.
-Feasibility of achieving all the three privacy, utility and efficiency objectives simultaneously:} Our findings about LoRA performance suggest that it may be possible for methods to achieve all three objectives simultaneously.
-Our results challenge prevailing wisdom that enhancing privacy during training is necessarily more computationally expensive and call for investigating privacy benefits of existing and new parameter efficient fine-tuning methods.
+\emph{3.
+Feasibility of achieving all the three privacy, utility and efficiency objectives simultaneously:} Our findings about LoRA performance challenge prevailing wisdom that enhancing privacy during training is more computationally expensive.
+This calls for investigating privacy benefits of existing and new parameter efficient fine-tuning methods.